arielgee/Sage-Like/.misc/tasks.md

 * middle-click in discovery to feedPreview
 * if there are attachments but no description use listViewDesc panel
 * folder not getting focus when menu is visible
+* think of that. any mouse click on feed item opens the feed (right-click that opens menu, middle-click that opens feedPreview) => NO
+* new feed property; Always open in Feed Preview.
+	* This is good for services like kill-the-newsletter or any other xxx-2-RSS service that provide all content in feed-item.
+	* It will override the 'Feed click ALSO opens Feed Preview' preference
 ---

 ## Now
-* think of that. any mouse click on feed item opens the feed (right-click that opens menu, middle-click that opens feedPreview)
+* convert the infobar into a somesort of slideDown bar (sildeBar) without refElement
 ---

 ## Next